 Learn the Pros and Cons of Getting Dental Implants

 Dental implant surgery is an increasingly popular procedure used in place of dentures or bridgework.
 This type of surgery replaces tooth roots with metal posts, and then artificial teeth are implanted to look and function in the same way as real teeth.
-If you’re considering dental implants in Boston Metro West area near Waltham, read on to learn some of the pros and cons.
+My dental implant practice is in the Waltham area of Boston.
+However, these principles apply regardless of where you’re located.
+If you’re considering dental implants you need to know the facts of what to expect.
+Read on to learn some of the pros and cons of dental implants.

-Because of the versatility of dental implants, they allow dentists to propose several different treatment options.
-You may think of the variety of treatment options of dental implants as a spectrum.
-Dental implants serve as a universal building block that can be used to create a variety of fixed or removable dental restorations.
 Your implant specialist will discuss with you and gain an understanding of your dental restoration goals.
 Factors like your desired clinical result, characteristics of your anatomy, and the cost of treatment can be balanced to help present the best dental implant option for your particular situation.
+Oh and speaking of cost, you’re probably wondering.
+I won’t go into the specifics of cost of dental implants, but visit this article for a more indepth discussion of the cost of dental implants.

 2. Improve Function: Speech and Digestion

-Patients with multiple missing teeth, or poorly fitting dentures often have chronic stomach pain and are significantly more likely to be diagnosed with irritable bowel syndrome (IBS).
+Patients with missing teeth, or poorly fitting dentures usually have chronic stomach pain.
+They are also significantly more likely to be diagnosed with irritable bowel syndrome (IBS).
 Irritable bowel syndrome arises from loose dentures because the patient is not able to chew their food thoroughly prior to swallowing.
 With a larger portion of food being swallowed whole, the stomach and intestines are required to work extra hard to digest food.
 The result is more frequent stomach and bowel pain in patients with loose dentures.
+A 2015 study showed risk of IBS increased with number of teeth missing.

 3. Regain a Natural, Comfortable Feel of Your Teeth